All right, so I definitely missed the step of telling you how we did in STORYHIVE voting, which I promised at the end of the last blog post.

-One of the things that I found just beautiful during my conversation with Alexis was how cooking really helped her through periods of depression and how much joy Stump Kitchen brings her.
+A lightbulb went off for me when I interviewed Alexis Hillyard, creator of the YouTube show Stump Kitchen, for my podcast, That's So Maven!
+One of the things that struck me as I spoke with Alexis was how cooking really helped her through periods of depression and how much joy Stump Kitchen brings her.
 That joy is evident when you watch the show, and it's infectious, too.
 I realized that throughout the course of my life, I've heard many chefs talk about cooking as a healing tool in their lives and instantly became curious about the Edmonton food community.